 VPN allows Hampshire employees and students to access Hampshire services from off campus that are not normally available from off campus.
 If you're planning to use it, you should install and test it before you need it.

-Hampshire College's network consists of a fully-switched infrastructure with a gigabit fiber backbone in a star topology and at least 100base-T to the desktop; our multimedia labs generally have gigabit.
+Hampshire College's network consists of a fully-switched infrastructure with a 10-gigabit fiber backbone in a star topology and at least 100base-T to the desktop.
+In many cases, there is gigabit to the pillow, and our multimedia labs all have gigabit.
 Every building on campus has ethernet, and there is wireless coverage in all academic buildings and dorms.
-Hampshire gets its academic and administrative bandwidth through the University of Massachusetts and its commodity bandwidth (dorms and wallace) through Paetec, both running over the Five College Fiber Network.
+Hampshire gets its server connectivity, which is highly redundant, through the University of Massachusetts and its commodity bandwidth through Lightower, both running over the Five College Fiber Network.
+We have more than twice as much bandwidth per student than any other institution in the valley, and our 2Gbit connection has only rarely gone over 50% utilization.

 Security is a serious concern for all academic institutions, and Hampshire College is no exception.
-We follow a traditional security model consisting of an edge firewall device, PAT-less NAT, distributed routing with OSPF, multiple virtual Local Area Networks with associated subnets, and SSL encryption of all sensitive traffic.
+We follow a traditional security model consisting of an edge firewall device, PAT-less NAT, distributed routing with OSPF, multiple virtual Local Area Networks with associated subnets, a regular patching and update schedule, and SSL encryption of all sensitive traffic.

 Interested in more details?
 View the technical description of our network.